Addrisi Brothers: Biography

-Both Don and Dick played parts in their family's acrobatic group, The Flying Addrisis.
+Both Don and Dick played parts in their family's acrobatic group, the Flying Addrisis.
 In the 1950s, they got in touch with Lenny Bruce about starting a singing career and moved to California.
 They auditioned for parts on the Mickey Mouse Club, but were rejected.
 Soon after, however, they signed to Del-Fi Records and recorded several singles.
 Aside from the modest chart hit "Cherrystone" (1959), these were not successes.
 Further releases from Imperial Records and Warner Bros.
 Records fared no better, so the pair began working more as songwriters.

-The Addrisi Brothers biggest success as a songwriting duo was "Never My Love", a hit for The Association; the brothers themselves had a hit with it in 1977.
-They also charted several more hit singles in the 1970s and composed the theme music for the television program, Nanny and the Professor.
+The Addrisi Brothers' biggest success as a songwriting duo was "Never My Love", a hit for the Association; the brothers themselves had a hit with it in 1977.
+They also charted several more hit singles in the 1970s and composed the theme music for the television program Nanny and the Professor.
 In 1977, they secured their biggest chart hit with "Slow Dancin' Don't Turn Me On", released on Buddah Records.
-They worked together until Don Addrisi died from pancreatic cancer in 1984.
-His ashes are interred, along with his parents, at Forest Lawn Memorial Park (Glendale).
+They worked together until Don Addrisi died from pancreatic cancer on November 13, 1984, at the age of 45.
+His ashes were interred, along with his parents, at Forest Lawn Memorial Park.
+Dick Addrisi died on October 14, 2025, at the age of 84.

-At present, Richard Addrisi lives in Buenos Aires, Argentina.